Angling4Education delivers a range of youth interventions designed to

 Novio is led by Fordwater, St Anthony’s, Littlegreen School and The Blue Flag Alliance and operates within Area A in West Sussex.

 The name Novio is taken from “Noviomagus Reginorum” the old Roman name for Chichester meaning “new market place” to resonate with proposed SEN Local Offer legislation.
 The logo was designed by pupils.

 Follow the link below to access support for parents, carers and professionals.

 Cobnor Activities Centre

-As part of our extra-curricular programme boys from key stage 2 and 3 have the opportunity to attend Cobnor Activities Centre.
-This gives the boys the chance to work together to overcome different challenges.
+As part of our extra-curricular programme, boys from Key Stages 2 and 3 have the opportunity to attend Cobnor Activities Centre.

 They can have a taster of sailing and kayaking as well as tasks such as building a raft in order to claim a bounty from a boat moored off Bosham!